I'm a provider

 Positron emission tomography (PET) scans are based on the use of positron emitting radionuclide tracers coupled to other molecules, such as glucose, ammonia, or water.
 The radionuclide tracers simultaneously emit 2 high-energy photons in opposite directions that can be simultaneously detected (referred to as coincidence detection) by a PET scanner, consisting of multiple stationary detectors that encircle the area of interest.

 This policy focuses on the use of PET to determine early treatment response for cancer, that is, assessment of therapy response during cancer treatment.
 The purpose of the PET scan at this particular interval is to determine whether the treatment being given should be maintained or changed.
 Such a treatment strategy has been called "risk-adapted" or "response-adapted" treatment.
-This policy addresses detecting early response during short-term therapy, eg, during cycle(s) of chemotherapeutic agents and/or a course of radiation therapy, and not response during use of long-term agents, such as tamoxifen.
+This policy addresses detecting early response during short-term therapy (eg, during cycle(s) of chemotherapeutic agents and/or a course of radiotherapy) and not response during use of long-term agents, such as tamoxifen.

 The technique of using PET for early treatment response assessment involves comparing PET images before treatment and at some interval after the initial course of treatment.
 Many intervals have been used in various studies, and there appears to be no standard interval.
 Comparison of the pre-treatment and mid-treatment PET images can either be performed qualitatively or quantitatively.
 If a quantitative technique is used, a quantity called the standardized uptake value (SUV) is calculated for a specific region of the image.
-Various methods are used to compare the SUV between the 2 images, and a specific cut-off value is selected to determine whether the patient is responding to therapy.
+Various methods are used to compare the SUVs between 2 images, and a specific cut-off value is selected to determine whether the patient is responding to therapy.
 A change in SUV between 40% and 60% has often been used in studies of early treatment response.

 Indications for Oncological Applications of PET Scanning are addressed in a separate policy.